Why Join the California Dressage Society?

 Hopefully you feel that with just a phone call, fax, or note you can find out the answer to questions such as: Am I qualified for Annual Show?
 How do I nominate my horse for the Futurity?
 Can I get an ad in Dressage Letters?
 Is this date free for a show?
 Who is my chapter chair?
 What is a chapter?
 How do I apply for a scholarship?
 And can I still get an ad in Dressage Letters?

-Education programs reflect the next portion of the pie.
+Educational programs reflect the next portion of the pie.
 The education section reflects monies spent on seminars, symposiums, annual meetings and clinics.

 Next down the line is dues to USDF.
-The contribution to the USDF for every person who joins CDS went up from $10 in 2003 to $24 in 2020.
+The contribution to the USDF for every person who joins CDS went up from $10 in 2003 to $25 in 2025.
 A monthly update is sent with the check to inform USDF how many new members we have and their addresses.
 This figure ranges from 50 to 100 members per month depending on the time of year.
 There are always many more new members in the spring and early summer as they are eager to start out their show seasons with all their memberships in hand.

 Postage is of course inseparable from the communication aspect of CDS.
 After we print all of that wonderful information, we have to pay to mail it to you.
-CDS has worked hard to acquire a periodical mailing permit to increase the speed of delivery and cost savings in mailing.

 Another assorted business category is Association expenses and in that section I have added together with the US Equestrian Federation (USEF) dues, the expenses for the CDS Executive Board meetings and expenses for CDS Delegates to the USDF Convention.
 These expenses are the nuts and bolts of the working CDS Board.
 They have to meet at least five times a year to keep CDS directed and functioning as a business and to have an opportunity to discuss new programs, ideas and avoid problems.